Background & Purpose

 • Joliana Yee, Asian American Cultural Center (Chair)

-• Yale College students may also contact the head/dean of their residential college or their cultural/affinity center dean/director for assistance in accessing the appropriate resources.
+Yale College students may also contact the heads or deans of their residential colleges or the directors of cultural and affinity centers and programs for assistance in accessing the appropriate resources.